urbanslug/blog/posts/2019-06-22-Introduction-to-Variation-Graphs.md

 ## The reference genome
-A [reference genome] is a consensus sequence that accepted as the genome of a species [2].
+A [reference genome] is a consensus sequence that accepted as the genome of a species<sup>2</sup>.
 It’s stored as one long sequence of characters/bases.
 You may wonder how we can have a known genome of an entire species when every individual has a unique genetic code or how [humans are 99% chimp].
 Well, the answer is that genetic code of most organisms